Intel One-Ups Tesla Autopilot With (Semi-)L4 Launch (NASDAQ:INTC)

 World’s most advanced ADAS: SuperVision

-On the ADAS side, Mobileye announced its most advanced ADAS solution yet, incorporating all the latest technology that Mobileye has developed.
+On the ADAS side, Mobileye announced its most advanced ADAS (advanced driver assistance system) solution yet, incorporating all the latest technology that Mobileye has developed.
 Mobileye recognizes it as the world's most advanced ADAS.
-This is because it is directly derived from its AV system development: its EyeQ5 SoC, its RSS driving policy for advanced autonomous assistance features and self-driving capabilities, its REM crowdsourced mapping, as well as almost a dozen cameras.
+This is because it is directly derived from its AV system development: its EyeQ5 SoC (system-on-a-chip), its RSS driving policy for advanced autonomous assistance features and self-driving capabilities (RSS is mathematical model of safety), its REM crowdsourced mapping (REM is a crowdsourced, high-accuracy map created by using the cameras on millions of existing Mobileye-powered vehicles), as well as almost a dozen cameras.

 This is the landmark system I referred to in the introduction.
 I believe Mobileye is not really doing it enough justice, as Mobileye calls it L2++ officially.
 However, in an investor discussion, Mobileye's CEO has confirmed that SuperVision is basically taking the full camera-only subsystem of Mobileye's self-driving fleet and putting it as an ADAS solution in a consumer vehicle.
 (Hence, I coined it semi-L4 in the title.)